 These are the things your persona is unlikely to articulate, but they will influence their buying decisions.
 You should also consider hidden motives in your customer journey map.

-At the wedding, Alice is going to bump into her ex, that’s why she needs to look fabulous.
+At the wedding, Alice will bump into her ex, so she needs to look fabulous.

 Alice opens the Telegram channel of a famous stylist posting selections of nice outfits.
 She finds a dress from your website, follows the link, sees that her size is out of stock, and continues her search directly on the website.